wangziwenhk/Riddle-Language/README_en.md

 ## Note

-Riddle is still incomplete and is in the early stages of development.
+Riddle is still incomplete and is currently in the early stages of development.

 ## Features